 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-It can be very helpful to gain related work experience to complement your degree.
-For example, you could work in the sport and leisure industry as a fitness instructor or in an administrative role.
-It may also be possible to gain marketing or events management experience, perhaps through university societies or voluntary work.
+It's important to get relevant work experience in the area you want to work in to complement your degree.
+For example, you could get experience in the sport and leisure industry as a part-time fitness instructor, lifeguard or in an administrative role.
+It may also be possible to gain marketing or events management experience, perhaps through university societies or through a work placement.

 Portfolio working can help you to develop the skills and experience you need to progress and boost your CV.
 This can be achieved by working in a variety of short-term roles and at sporting events or at smaller, local occasions.